 We are proud of the conditions of employment afforded to all our employees throughout Eastern Holdings Ltd and its subsidiary companies – EHL Group.

-The employment and procurement practices operated by the businesses within EHL Group ensure we are rightly viewed as an excellent and supportive employer, to the extent that when EHL Group businesses operate as a purchaser of goods or services they expect a high level of ethical conduct from those companies with which they do business within the supply chain.
+The employment and procurement practices operated by the businesses within EHL Group ensure we are rightly viewed as an excellent and supportive employer.
+When operating as a purchaser of goods or services, we expect a high level of ethical conduct from those organisations with which we do business within our supply chain.

 Organisation’s Structure

-EHL is the holding company for a property company and motor retailing businesses who are independent family owned, incorporated in Scotland, representing a number of franchised brands in the niche/premium sector.
-Our Head Office is located in Broxburn West Lothian but operate from a number of sites with their principal activities taking place within our Edinburgh Luxury Car Village at Newbridge.
+EHL is the holding company for a property company and motor retailing businesses who are independent family owned, incorporated in Scotland, representing a number of franchised brands in the niche and premium sector.
+Our Head Office is located in Broxburn, West Lothian, and we operate from a number of sites with principal activities taking place within our Edinburgh Luxury Car Village at Newbridge.

 The trading companies and franchised businesses within EHL Group are regulated by the FCA.